northeastern-rc/rc-public-documentation/docs/source/runningjobs/recurringjobs.md

 :::{tip} `scrontab` vs `crontab`
 If you are familiar with `crontab`, there are some important differences to note:
 - The scheduled times for `scrontab` indicate when your job is *eligible* to start.
-They are not start times like in traditional Cron jobs.
+They do not start times like in traditional Cron jobs.
 - Jobs managed with `scrontab` won't start if an earlier iteration of the same job is still running.
 Cron will happily run multiple copies of a job at the same time.
 - You have one `scrontab` file for the entire cluster, unlike `crontabs`, which are stored locally on each computer.
 :::